What controls star formation in the central 500 pc of the Galaxy?: Discussion

-{It is interesting that the only global star formation relation that agrees with the low SFR in the CMZ is the \citet{bigiel08} relation (\S\ref{sec:globalobs}).
+It is interesting that the low SFR in the CMZ only agrees with one global star formation relation -- it provides an almost perfect extrapolation of the \citet{bigiel08} relation (\S\ref{sec:globalobs}).
 Is this the `fundamental' star formation relation?
 The mere existence of high-redshift starburst galaxies with $\Sigma_{\rm SFR}$ two orders of magnitude higher than the CMZ at the same gas surface density \citep{daddi10b} suggests otherwise.
 As discussed throughout this paper, there are several reasons why the CMZ could be abnormal, and the extrapolation of the \citet{bigiel08} relation to the CMZ therefore seems premature.
 The observational and numerical tests of the proposed mechanisms of \S\ref{sec:impl} will be essential to draw further conclusions on this matter.

-In the remainder of this paper, we use the above findings to construct a self-consistent picture of star formation in the CMZ, as well as its implications for star formation in the centres of other galaxies.}
+In the remainder of this paper, we use the above findings to construct a self-consistent picture of star formation in the CMZ, as well as its implications for star formation in the centres of other galaxies.